 Hiring a dedicated software team is much easier than forming your team in-house because you don’t have to interview candidates, hire each member individually, or handle all those HR and compliance issues (vacation, sick leave, benefits, unemployment insurance, etc.).

-Plus, you’re freed from the burden of managing each employee’s day-to-day work.
-The agency that manages your dedicated team will handle all that, so you can focus on what you do best.
+Plus, you’re free from managing each employee’s day-to-day work.
+The agency that manages your dedicated team will handle everything, so you can focus on what you do best.

 Outsourcing software development is incredibly cost-effective, assuming you hire the right team.
 Hiring an incompetent team could cost you more in the long run because you’ll spend money and waste time fixing their mistakes.